Ibiza Important Information

 Language

 The official language of Ibiza is Catalan, with a local dialect known as Ibicenco.
-Spain’s official language, Castillian, is the second most common language in Ibiza, and is widely understood by those who speak Catalan.
+Spain’s official language, Castillian, is the second most common language in Ibiza and is widely understood by those who speak Catalan.

 All road signs for villages and beaches are in Catalan, for example, Eivissa is the Catalan word for Ibiza Town.
-This can sometimes confuse tourists as most maps and published texts/guides are in Castillian or English.
+This can sometimes confuse tourists as most maps and published texts/guides are in Spanish or English.

 Being such a busy tourist destination, you will also find most workers in the tourism industry speak English and often French, German or Italian too.